 Whenever the person moves into a new home, the first thing they should do is to become aware of all their entry points.
 It is recommended that they count the total number of doors and windows.
 It is these entry points that the owner must secure.

 For example, they will need to add sensors to windows and their doors whenever they set up a security system.
 However, if the homeowner lives alone, they could position furniture nearby these entry points that prevent outsiders from getting into the home without their knowledge.
+If you live in an apartment or another type of shared living arrangement you may wish to look at a system specifically designed for apartment access control.

 Using a Security Surveillance System Appropriately